Shiba Inu

 How to Care for a Shiba Inu

-Shiba Inus are fairly moderate in the maintenance department.
-They will need dedicated training time, but they are not high-energy pups who need a ton of exercise, nor do they suffer from a lot of health problems.
-Their grooming needs are fairly low, even though they shed.
-But they’ll need extra grooming during the fall and spring when they experience heavy shedding as they prepare for the change in seasons.
+Shiba Inu need dedicated training time, but they are not high-energy pups who need a ton of exercise, nor do they have a lot of health problems.
+Their grooming needs are low, too, even though they shed.
+Their fur does need extra care during the fall and spring when they experience heavy shedding.

 Grooming